From Pre-Columbian earthen mounds to the birthplace of human flight, the Ohio National Parks sites tell a unique story.

 You can easily see the park and the highlights of the island in one day.
 That said, Put-In-Bay would also make a great weekend getaway.

-Operated by the Toledo MetroParks, the Fallen Timbers Battlefield and Fort Miamis NHS preserves the area where the Battle of Fallen Timbers was fought.
+Operated by the Toledo MetroParks, the Fallen Timbers Battlefield and Fort Miamis NHS preserves the area where the Battle of Fallen Timbers was fought and are part of the Ohio National Parks.

 The battle was fought by US forces against Native Americans with British support as the culmination of the Northwest Indian War.
 US forces easily defeated their opponents.
 There is a small park where the battle occurred with a memorial area on the other side of the highway.